-Further, graded knowledge of phonotactics is crucially important for speech perception (e.g., Norris & McQueen 2008, Davidson & Shaw 2012, Dupoux et al., 2011, Chodroff & Wilson 2014; Steffman & Sundara, 2023), and speech production (e.g., Edwards, Beckman & Munson, 2004).
-It is also important for word segmentation and word learning, even in infants and children (e.g., Mattys, Jusczyk, Luce & Morgan 1999, McQueen 1998; Mersad & Nazzi 2011, Vitevitch & Luce, 1999, Storkel 2001).
-Speech errors produced by native speakers as well respect gradient phonotactic restrictions (e.g., Goldrick and Larson 2008, Taylor and Houghton 2005, Warker, 2013, Warker and Dell 2006, 2015).
+Further, graded knowledge of phonotactics is crucially important for speech perception (e.g., Norris & McQueen, 2008; Davidson & Shaw, 2012, Dupoux et al., 2011, Chodroff & Wilson, 2014; Steffman & Sundara, 2024) and speech production (e.g., Edwards et al., 2004).
+It is also important for word segmentation and word learning, even in infants and children (e.g., Mattys et al., 1999; McQueen, 1998; Mersad & Nazzi, 2011; Vitevitch & Luce, 1999; Storkel, 2001).
+Speech errors produced by native speakers also respect gradient phonotactic restrictions (e.g., Goldrick & Larson, 2008; Taylor & Houghton, 2005; Warker, 2013; Warker & Dell, 2006, 2015).
 As researchers, we are interested in understanding what knowledge of phonotactics speakers possess, how they acquire that knowledge, and how it is deployed in other areas of language.
 A common approach is to develop models that allow phonotactic metrics to be computed for words given some training data sample meant to approximate a speaker's lexicon, over which phonotactic generalizations can be formed.
-These metrics are commonly used as predictors of experimental data such as reading time, categorization, accuracy or reaction time for lexical decisions, production, speech errors or acceptability scores.
-Such models are useful because they allow us to stipulate precisely (a) what phonotactic configurations speakers are sensitive to; (b) how exposure to these configurations shapes phonotactic knowledge; and (c) how phonotactics influences speech perception more generally.
-A key criterion for these models is that they output graded, rather than categorical acceptability scores.
+These metrics are commonly used as predictors of experimental data such as reading time, categorization, accuracy or reaction time for lexical decisions, production, speech errors, or acceptability scores.
+Such models are useful because they allow us to stipulate precisely (a) what phonotactic configurations speakers are sensitive to, (b) how exposure to these configurations shapes phonotactic knowledge, and (c) how phonotactics influences speech more generally.
+A key criterion for these models is that they output graded rather than categorical acceptability scores.